Rakeshkumar-7/cephalogram-landmarks-detection/README.md

-# Cephalogram Landmark Detection
+# Cephalogram Landmark Detection with Coordinate Attention Module

-This repository contains the code and output of our project
+This repository contains the code, output of our project as well as the report, survey (DA-1 and survey paper draft), presentation.
+Read below for more info

 ### Team